telerik/winforms-docs/scheduler/data-binding/working-with-resources.md

 See the [Using DataSource property]({%slug winforms/scheduler/data-binding/using-datasource-property%}) and [Binding to Business Objects]({%slug winforms/scheduler/data-binding/binding-to-business-objects%}) topics on how to bind the Resources Collection.

->note If the data bound object is a list of appointments, set the __Resources__ property of the AppointmentMappingInfo object to "Resources".
+>tip If the data bound object is a list of appointments, set the __Resources__ property of the AppointmentMappingInfo object to "Resources".
 >Do not set the __Resources__ property of the AppointmentMappingInfo object to "Resources" if the data bound object has a property that has no Resources collection, but has only a __ResourceId__ property.
 >